linda-seiter/CMSC115_2258/unit2_project/README.md

 </tr>
 </table>

 # Task 3 - NearestInt

 **Objective**: Demonstrate how to convert a fraction into a double and round it to the nearest integer, including handling negative values.

-Update the `main` method in the `NearestInt` class to implement the following functionality:
+Update the `main` method in the `NearestInt` class to implement the following
+functionality:

 1. Declare and initialize a `Scanner` to read input from the console.
 2. Prompt for and read two ints: a numerator and a denominator.
-3. Print the numeric conversions displayed in the sample runs.
-Hint: subtract 0.5 when rounding to the nearest negative int.
+3. Print the numeric conversions displayed in the sample runs.<br>Hint: add 0.5 when rounding to nearest positive int, and subtract 0.5 when rounding to the nearest negative int.
 4. Run `NearestIntTest` to confirm your solution passes the Junit tests.

 <table>
 <tr>